glungu/intel-openvino-people-counter/README.md

 * [faster_rcnn_inception_v2_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz)

 The SSD model had good latency (~155 microseconds per frame), but lacked accuracy and failed to detect some people in the video.
-Faster-RCNN had bigger latency (~889 microseconds per frame), but provided good accuracy for this project.
-Stably detecting a person in the frame when he/she was there and not detecting when he/she is not there, is important for counting duration and person enter/exit.
+Faster-RCNN showed higher latency (~889 microseconds per frame), but provided good accuracy required for this project.
+Correctly detecting a person in the frame is important for detecting him/her enter to and exit from the scene, and thus the duration he/she spent in the scene.

-## Model Optimization
-The following three laters were unsupported by the core Model Optimizer:
-* Layer proposals is not supported
-* Layer Squeeze_3 is not supported
-* Layer detection_output is not supported

-But with the use of OpenVINO's faster_rcnn_support extension, all layers were supported, and the TF Model was successfully converted in IR format by the Model Optimizer.
-The following command was used:
+## Explaining Custom Layers

+Any layer not listed as supported by OpenVINO is considered custom.
+The list of supported layers is quite extensive yet in some cases it may not be possible to avoid handling custom layers as they are present in the model.
+Some of the potential reasons:
+* The model was obtained from an outside source
+* The model or some of its layers were developed as part of research
+* The model has state of the art architecture and is supposed to be used as is without modifications

+The process behind converting custom layers involves several options depending of the original framework.
+With tensorflow the options are:
+* Register custom layers as extensions
+* Replace sub-graph with different subgraph
+* Offload calculation back to the tensorflow itself

+Thankfully, OpenVINO already contains extensions for custom layers used in [Tensorflow Object Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+These extensions are located in `<OpenVINO install dir>/deployment_tools/model_optimizer/extensions/front/tf`.
+The Model Optimizer option for providing extension config when converting Tensorflow model to OpenVINO IR format is `--tensorflow_use_custom_operations_config`.

+Since two of the TF Object Detection Zoo models were used in this project, two different extensions were used depending on the model:
+* [ssd_inception_v2_coco](http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2018_01_28.tar.gz): ssd_v2_support.json
+* [faster_rcnn_inception_v2_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz): faster_rcnn_support.json

+The full Model Optimizer command for converting TF model to OpenVINO IR format is given below:
 ```sh
 python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model faster_rcnn_inception_v2_coco_2018_01_28/frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config faster_rcnn_inception_v2_coco_2018_01_28/pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/faster_rcnn_support.json
 ```

-## Running without OpenVINO™ Toolkit
+The operations in those custom layers are implemented (for CPU) in the following library: `<OpenVINO install dir>/deployment_tools/inference_engine/lib/intel64/libcpu_extension_sse4.so`.
+This path should be used with `add_extension()` method of the Python API when initializing the network for inference with OpenVINO.

+## Comparing Model Performance

-Both models performance was measured for inference latency (per frame), memory utilization during inference.
+Both models performance before and after conversion to Intermediate Representations was measured for inference latency (per frame) and memory utilization.

 | Model/Framework                             | Latency (microseconds)            | Memory (Mb) |
 | -----------------------------------         |:---------------------------------:| -------:|